Polar Codes with Mixed-Kernels: Mixed-Kernels by an Example

-Let us first review the channel splitting principle using $g_1(\cdot)$.
-The output of $g_1(\cdot)$ is binary and so is the channel on which the result of the transformation is sent on.
-The meaning of taking two inputs and glue them together is that we want these inputs to be treated as one unit for decision making and decoding.
-Assume a binary vector $\bf u$ was transformed to $\bf x$ by $g_1(\cdot)$.
+Let us first review the channel splitting principle \cite[Section I.B]{Arikan} using $g_0(\cdot)$.
+The output of $g_0(\cdot)$ is binary.
+We also assume that the channel on which the result of the transformation (i.e. the codeword) is sent on is binary input and memoryless.
+The meaning of taking two inputs and glue them together is that these inputs are treated as a unified entity for decoding and decision making.

+Let us denote by $\bf u$ and $\bf x$ two binary vectors that are, respectively, the input and the output of the mapping $g_0(\cdot)$.